Meetem/VkSharp/README.md

 # VkSharp
 Vulkan bindings for C# (with Unity Burst support)
-* For specific SDK version use different branches

 ## Features
 * Unity Burst Support: Fully compatible with Unity's Burst compiler for optimized performance.